-Here we look at international SAT test dates for the the 2017–2018 year.
-This year is the first year the SAT will no longer administer the January SAT, which means some shifting around of what dates are offered internationally.
+Here we look at international SAT test dates for the the 2018–2019 year.
+The test months haven't changed since last year, but the dates have!
 We've recorded what we've learned in this article.

 We've scoured the College Board website to get the most up to date predictions for international test dates, including changes in what months the SAT is offered.
-For example, historically the November test has been given internationally, but won't be in 2017; the March test has not been offered internationally in the past, but will be in 2018.
+For example, historically the SAT was offered internationally in November, while it won't be going forward; on the other hand, the SAT wasn't available internationally in March, but will be in 2019.

 In addition, the regular deadline for the domestic SAT is the same as the only and final deadline for the international test: there is no late registration if you are taking the SAT outside of the US.

 |Test Date||Registration Deadline||Deadline for Changes||Early Reg via Rep|

 |October 6, 2018||September 7, 2018||September 26, 2018||August 22, 2018|

 |December 1, 2018||November 2, 2018||November 20, 2018||October 17, 2018|

 |March 9, 2019||February 8, 2019||February 27, 2019||January 23, 2019|

 |May 4, 2019||April 5, 2019||April 24, 2019||March 20, 2019|

 |June 1, 2019*||May 3, 2019||May 22, 2019||April 17, 2019|